Mississippi judge declares mistrial in case of 2 white men charged in attack on Black FedEx driver

 Detective Fernando testified that a truck stop’s security camera video recorded a white van being followed by a pickup truck at 7:31 p.m., 14 minutes before Gregory Case called police.

 A police dispatcher testified that the elder Case called first, reporting he had seen a suspicious vehicle near his home and the van almost ran over him.
-Audio of the call was played in court, with Case saying he wanted to know who owns the van and he thought the driver was up to “something that wasn’t good.”
+Audio of the call was played in court, with Case saying he thought the driver was up to “something that wasn’t good.”

 Gibson called shortly later, reporting that someone shot at the van while he was delivering a package, the dispatcher said.